~ BEETROOT Seed ~

 'Albino' White Beetroot

-Although white beetroot have been known since at least Roman times, this is an improved modern variety for home gardens, and dual-purpose - the succulent green leaves have been bred for use as leaf beet or chard.
+Although known since Roman times, this is an improved modern variety for home gardens, and dual-purpose - the succulent green leaves have been bred for use as leaf beet or chard.
 We often pick the beet in the morning, cook the leaves at lunch, & eat the root for dinner.

 White beetroot.
 Leaves also particularly good to eat